felixlinker/draft-linker-digital-emblem/draft-linker-digital-emblem.md

 The digital emblem's requirements are derived from two important insights.
 (i) A digital emblem critically requires adoption by verifiers, which (by definition) intend to attack assets not protected under IHL.
 (ii) A digital emblem should comply with existing IHL.
-Compliance with IHL facilitates the diplomatic process of adopting a digital emblem, possibly integrating it into AP I.
+Compliance with IHL facilitates the diplomatic process of adopting a digital emblem.

 ### Covert Inspection